TheOdinProject/curriculum/javascript/async-apis/APIs.md

 By the end of this lesson, you should be able to:

  - Explain what an API is
- - Explain how access to an API broadly works
+ - Explain broadly how access to an API works
- - Explain how you fetch and extract data from an API
+ - Explain how to fetch and extract data from an API
- - Explain why your API request might be blocked by your browser, and how to fix this
+ - Explain why your API request might be blocked by the browser, and how to fix this

 ### APIs